 Outside of the approved clinical trials process, some companies offer stem cell related treatments for patients with spinal cord injuries, without significant evidence that the treatments they offer have been successful.
 Anyone considering paying for such a treatment is encouraged to discuss it with their physician, and to read this information document prepared by a group of spinal cord injury doctors:

-No. Although stem cells are already very useful in SCI research, and are beginning to be tested in cinical trials, there are currently no proven and approved stem cell treatments available for spinal cord injuries.
+No. Although, stem cells are very useful in spinal cord injury research and are beginning to be tested in clinical trials, there are currently no proven and approved stem cell treatments available for spinal cord injuries.
 Several different approaches and types of stem cells are being investigated for their potential use in future treatments.
 Depending on the type of stem cell and the way it is implanted, the aim of the various strategies is to bridge the injury so that axons can regenerate, to replace lost myelin, and to protect the cord from spreading damage after the injury.
 It is likely that we will see further clinical trials based on these strategies.

-- This fact sheet was created by Kate Doherty and reviewed by Stefano Pluchino.
+- This fact sheet was created by Kate Doherty.

 - Some content is based on the spinal cord injury information in the resource Ready or not?
 A role play on taking stem cells into the clinic

 - Lead image by Wellcome Images.
 Drawings by Cameron Duguid.
 Neurons by Joshua Bernstock, Dept of Clinical Neurosciences, Wellcome Trust-Medical Research Council Stem Cell Institute, University of Cambridge (UK).